 - American Me (Movie, 1992) (vocals)

-- 1993/07-08 (~).
+- 1993/06 (?) - 09 (?) (remix ?).
 Released in Me Against The World with a lighter chorus.
 The first recorded version of the song, known as "If I Wasn't High", could be the Brian G version with many adlibs by Natasha Walker and the Y?N-Vee, which was included in Cradle2TheGrave demo tape.
-But there also could be a Stretch unleaked version, even why not with an alternate Tupac's vocals take.
+But there also could be a Stretch unleaked version, why not with an alternate Tupac's vocals take and with another chorus upon "If I Wasn't High" topic.
 The song will be remixed and lighted in its chorus for Original R U Still Down project in early 94, remixed by Tony Pizarro and then by Moe-Z before 2Pac/Interscope finally chose the original Brian G arrangement but with the light chorus.

 - Samples :